Vasil-Kirov/GoingDeeper-LudumDare/README.md

 # GoingDeeper-LudumDare
-A game for the Ludum Dare Jam
+A game for the Ludum Dare Jam.

-Just making a game for the jam with GMS2
+Just making a game for the jam with GMS2.